cheniel/alfred-reference-framework/README.md

 Sample data is a reference of the planets in the solar system.

-Actively under development, currently functional.
+Actively under development, currently functional on static mode.

 ###Future Additions
 <ul>